alinac16/PintoBin/README.md

 Making recycling easier as a community!
 This app encourages users in the community to use the recycling bin located around their area by searching the existing recycling bins created by other users.

 ## Idea Description
+Simply load the app and see all the recycling bins/centers near you!
+Not only can you browse through all the recyclings, but you can also contribute by adding additional unmarked bins for other users.

 To encourage individuals to build habits that will lead to a more sustainable community, this app will create a sense of community in putting recycling efforts.
 The users will be able to add recycling bins on a map, in which other users can view it and be informed of the bins around the area.
 Since the database is built by the users in the area, using this app can make the individual feel much closer to the community.
+The users will also have the opportunity to become fact-checker and enhance our community by correcting any erroneous or out-dated recycling information submitted by community members.

+All users earn points by adding a bin to our map.
+Frequent users that contribute accurate data will become SuperUsers who lead others to a more recycling-conscious lifestyle.

 ## Demo